play1-maven-plugin/play1-maven-test-projects/multimodule/play-module-dependency/readme.txt

-Running "main-app" application with hot-reloading for classes from both modules ("main-app" and "dep-module").
+I. Running "main-app" application with classes from both modules ("main-app" and "dep-module") without installing (mvn install) "dep-module" first.
+WITH hot-reloading!
+   This method is simple, but works only if there is only one Play! application in the reactor.

   1. Inter-module dependencies configuration.
-Follow these instructions to do it properly.

-mvn play:dependencies compile
+    mvn initialize play:dependencies

     or

-mvn compile -Pautodeps
+    mvn initialize -Pautodeps

     You should see:

     [INFO] Play! module dependency found in reactor, relative path is "../dep-module"

     output when executing play:dependencies goal for "main-app" module.

   2. Running main-app

+    mvn play:run

+II.
+Running "main-app" application with classes from both modules ("main-app" and "dep-module")
+    with installing (mvn install) "dep-module" first.
+WITH hot-reloading!
+    More complicated, does not make sense to use this method, unless there are many Play! apps in the reactor.

+  1. Installing parent and "dep-module" modules.

+    mvn install --projects .,dep-module

+    or

+    mvn install -N
+    cd dep-module
+    mvn install
+    cd ..

+  2. Running "main-app".

+    2a.
+Running "main-app" for the first time (or after every "mvn clean").

+      mvn initialize play:run --projects main-app

+      or

+      cd main-app
+      mvn initialize play:run

+    2b.
+Running "main-app" after it has been initialized.

+      mvn play:run --projects main-app

+      or

+      cd main-app
-mvn compile play:run
+      mvn play:run

-3. Testing if hot reloading works
+III.
+Testing if hot reloading works.

   Change value returned by getMessage() function of utils.Util class in "dep-module" module and reload application.

-P.S.
-Maven "compile" phase executed for "dep-module" module before anything is executed for "main-app" module is required for proper "main-app" module Maven dependency resolution without installing "dep-module" module to local repository first.